RULES & REGULATIONS

-*If the champion is overweight (he/she loses the title on the scales) and the two fighters agree to fight and the champion is beaten, then the challenger will be declared the new champion.
+*If the champion is overweight (he/she loses the title on the scales) and the two fighters agree to fight, and the champion is beaten, then the challenger will be declared the new champion.

 *If the challenger can’t make weight the event will be declared a no contest.

 A Draw Decision

 A contest will be decided as a draw on the following condition:

-14.6.2) When both boxers are knocked down and they have been counted out of “สิบ” (SIP) or ten (10).
+When both fighters are knocked down, and they have been counted out of “สบ”

-When the referee considers that either boxer or both “fight dishonorably,” he declares that “There is no decision for this bout as the red corner / blue corner / or both boxers fight dishonorably”
+When the referee considers that either boxer or both “fight dishonorably,” he declares that “There is no decision for this bout as the red corner / blue corner / or both fighters fight dishonorably”

-14.9 Cancellation of Contest
+Cancellation of Contest

-In case of the ring damage, a riot from spectators, or an unexpected situation causing it impossible to continue the contest, the referee shall cancel the contest and declares “Cancellation of contest.”
+In case of the ring damage, a riot from spectators, or an unexpected situation causing it impossible to continue the contest, the referee shall cancel the contest and declares “Cancellation of the contest.”